 - Navigate to a specific Web site

-- Navigate to a search engine site and perform a specific search using Boolean techniques
+- Navigate to a search engine site and search for specific items or terms

 What type of computer equipment do I need for distance learning?

-- Operating systems: Windows XP, or Windows Vista
+- Operating systems: Windows 7 or later OS version

-- Ram: A minimum of 512MB is recommended (if you are interested in any graphics courses, then it is recommended that you have a minimum of 1GB)
+- Ram: A minimum of 4GB is recommended (if you are interested in any graphics courses, then it is recommended that you have a minimum of 8GB)

-- Internet browser: Internet Explorer 7 (or higher) or Firefox 3.0 with the following plug-ins: Flash, Shockwave, Java
+- Internet browser: Internet Explorer 10 or higher, Google Chrome (latest version) or Firefox 36 with the following plug-ins: Flash, Shockwave, Java

-*** Note: Other software may be required depending on the content of the course, see the course description in the catalog for additional requirements per individual classes.
+*** Note: Other software may be required depending on the content of the course.
+See the course description in the catalog for additional requirements per individual classes.
+Other requirements may be detailed in the course syllabus.

 Do I need to be admitted to WCC to take a distance learning course?